- 240 to 300 calories doing light activity such as cleaning house or playing baseball or golf

 For every hour of exercise they do, they would burn:

-If this man and woman do not change their diet and add any of the activities above to their lifestyle, they will lose weight.
+If this man or woman does not change the amount of calories in their diet and add any of the activities above to their lifestyle, they will lose weight.

 Benefits of Weight Loss